-Although standards vary, they all demand some degree of contribution and responsibility for the work.
-As an example, the editorial policy of the journal PNAS states that “Authorship should be limited to those who have contributed substantially to the work.”
+Although standards vary, they all require some degree of contribution and responsibility for the work.
+As an example, the editorial policy of the journal PNAS states: 'Authorship should be limited to those who have contributed substantially to the work.'

 Some examples of guidelines in science, mathematical and technological disciplines:

-Physics is one of the areas where the Vancouver protocol does not have a very strong foothold, simply because the line of work is so different from many other research fields.
-There can be years of work behind the final results and conclusions which led to a written article.
-Håvard Helstrup – Professor, Relativistic Heavy Ion Physics (ALICE/CERN), explains:
+Physics is one of the areas where the Vancouver protocol does not have a very strong foothold, simply because the work is so different from that of many other research fields.
+There can be years of work behind the final results and conclusions which lead to a written article.
+Håvard Helstrup, Professor, Relativistic Heavy Ion Physics (ALICE/CERN), explains:

-As the importance of authorship has grown, so has the number of authors on each article.
+As the importance of authorship has grown, so has the average number of authors contributing to an article.
 Research has become more interdisciplinary and international, and is often carried out as cooperation projects with many participants.

 Examples of unjustified authorship:

-Guest authorship – prominent people that are asked or pressed to be on the by-line because one expects this will strengthen the project and the possibility to get published.
+Guest authorship: prominent people that are asked or pressurised to be on the by-line because this is expected to strengthen the project and the chances of publication.
 For the same reasons, persons can also be put on the by-line without being asked.

-Ghost authorship – persons that fulfill the criteria for authorship, but are left out of the author list, either with or without their consent.
-This is especially a problem when it comes to authority within a research community.
-A supervisor might not always protect the rights of the students and younger researchers in the group.
+Ghost authorship: persons that fulfil the criteria for authorship, but are left out of the author list, either with or without their consent.
+This is especially a problem with regard to authority within a research community.
+A supervisor might not always protect the rights of the younger researchers in the group.

 Some central questions concerning co-authorship: